 Fasting is something lead actors do before a major scene where they have to show off muscles.
-This is also a tool bodybuilders use before a competition or professional athlete, like wrestlers, before the weight-in.
-By doing so, they decrease the amount of water in their body so they can fit in a weight category or make their muscles look as lean as possible.
+Bodybuilders also use this tool before a competition, as well as professional athletes, like wrestlers, before the weight-in.
+By doing so, they decrease the amount of water in their body to fit in a weight category or make their muscles look as lean as possible.

 You can use a 3-day fast to look your absolute best if this is something critical, like a national competition, world championship, or an acting scene in a million-dollar movie.
 But maybe, if the stakes are not that high, it’s better to opt for less drastic changes to your diet?
 For example, to get rid of excess water weight, you can decrease the carbs and salt in your diet several days before the important event.

 You will surely lose weight.
-Part of it will be from fat and muscles, but the largest part of lost weight will be from water and you will regain it very quickly once you start eating again.
-The weight loss results may vary and will highly depend on your initial body weight.
+Part of it will be from fat and muscles, but the largest part of lost weight will be from water, and you will regain it quickly once you start eating again.
+The weight loss results may vary and depend on your initial body weight.
 The more you weigh, the more pounds you will lose on fasting.

 You might end up with disordered eating.
-If your only motivation for doing a 3-day fast is weight loss, the chances are, this quick fix will make more harm than good to your weight loss journey.
-After the period of severe restriction, your ghrelin levels might skyrocket and you will overeat several times to several days after you break your fast.
-You should understand that this is not because you lack willpower, it’s just how our bodies work!
+If your only motivation for doing a short-term fast is weight loss, the chances are, this quick fix will do more harm than good to your weight loss journey.
+After the period of severe restriction, your ghrelin levels might skyrocket, and you will overeat several times to several days after you break your fast.
+You should understand that this is not because you lack willpower, it’s just how your body works!

-Another possible consequence of a 3-day fast is that you might want to do it longer than you’ve planned.
-The thing is, during the prolonged fasting periods, ghrelin(18) levels may decrease making you more comfortable with not eating.
+Another possible consequence of a fast is that you might want to do it longer than you’ve planned.
+The thing is, during the prolonged fasting periods, ghrelin25Natalucci G., Riedl S., Gleiss A., et al. (2005, June).
+Spontaneous 24-h Ghrelin Secretion Pattern in Fasting Subjects: Maintenance of a Meal-Related Pattern.
+European Journal of Endocrinology.
+DOI:10.1530/eje.1.01919 levels may decrease, making you more comfortable with not eating.
 Anecdotal evidence state that after the third day of fasting, people experience the so-called “fasting high,” when they feel extremely good, energetic, and light.
 If you’re prone to or used to have restrictive types of disordered eating, fasting might trigger your ED.

 You might see positive effects on your health.
-Fasting does have some not fully researched beneficial effects on your health.
+Fasting does have some not thoroughly researched beneficial impact on your health.
 You can normalize your blood pressure and blood sugar levels.
-It is possible that you will get a better mental focus and will be able to deal with difficult tasks easier.
+It is possible that you will get a better mental focus and will be able to deal with complex tasks easier.
 And maybe not.
 There is not enough data on the positive effects of fasting on human beings.

-There are multiple reasons, why people want to fast, but the most common one is weight loss.
+There are multiple reasons why people want to fast, but the most common one is weight loss.
 You can find thousands of people who’ve lost weight by doing prolonged fasting.
 It just doesn’t mean that this is THE best or THE healthiest way to lose weight.
-Always consult your doctor before you try something as drastic as 72-hour fasting.
+Always consult your doctor before you try something as drastic as water fasting.